-The following are selected research achievements of MIT faculty and staff over the last four decades.
+The following are selected research achievements of MIT faculty and staff over the last five decades.

 1969 Ioannis V. Yannas begins to develop artificial skin—a material used successfully to treat burn victims.

 1970 David Baltimore reports the discovery of reverse transcriptase, an enzyme that catalyzes the conversion of RNA to DNA.
 The advance, which led to a Nobel Prize for Baltimore in 1975, provided a new means for studying the structure and function of genes.

 1972 Lincoln Laboratory’s Moving Target Detector (MTD) achieved a new performance level for the detection of aircraft in the presence of radar clutter, such as ground, weather, and birds.
 It employed an antenna with two fan beams to provide coverage from the immediate vicinity of an airport to a distance of 60 nautical miles.
 The MTD became the world-recognized standard for Airport Surveillance Radar.

 1973 Jerome Friedman and Henry Kendall, with Stanford colleague Richard Taylor, complete a series of experiments confirming the theory that protons and neutrons are made up of minute particles called quarks.
 The three receive the 1990 Nobel Prize in Physics for their work.

 1974 Samuel C. C. Ting, Ulrich Becker, and Min Chen discover the “J” particle.
 The discovery, which earns Ting the 1976 Nobel Prize in Physics, points to the existence of one of the six postulated types of quarks.